scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 with supervised and unsupervised machine learning on a larger scale.
 We leverage multiple approaches including clustering and topic modeling as well as feature selection and modeling strategies.
-By exploring the relationships between free text self-descriptions and demographics, we discover that we can predict users' demographic makeup and also find some unexpected insights into unintentional demographic signals in free text writing.
+By exploring the relationships between free-text self-descriptions and demographics, we discover that we can predict users' demographic makeup and also find some unexpected insights into unintentional demographic signals in free-text writing.

 Data
 ----